After winning state title in 2023, Cape Central senior swimmer aims fo...

 The newly renovated Cape Aquatic Center has been home to many meets, from Cape Rock to home meets hosted by Cape Central and Notre Dame this year.

-It is still the same pool Cape Central senior Phineas Theall has been swimming for his entire youth.
-For winning a state championship last year and the records he has broken, he will have his name and face on the walls well after his graduation.
+It is still the same pool Cape Central senior Phineas Theall has been swimming in his entire youth.
+For winning a state championship last year and the records he has broken, he will have his name and face on the walls well after graduation.

 "I've been swimming in this pool since 2012," Theall said.
 "So just having my name up on it forever, it'll be really cool."